Battle of Changsha (1941–1942): Japanese retreat

-Since January 3, the Japanese army started detecting about 30 Chinese divisions tightening their encirclement around the Japanese units in Changsha.
-The 79th corps approached Dongshan (東山), the crossing point of the 3rd division for the Liuyang River, and occupied the bridge, forcing the defenders to retreat.
-The 3rd battalion of the 13th infantry regiment sent its 12th company to counterattack the enemy.
-The centre of the bridge were blown up by Chinese artillery, and the 1st platoon of the 2nd company of the 3rd engineer regiment rushed towards the bridge.
+Since 3 January, the Japanese Army started detecting about 30 Chinese divisions tightening their encirclement around the Japanese units in Changsha.
+The 79th Corps approached Dongshan (東山), the crossing point of the 3rd Division for the Liuyang River, and occupied the bridge, forcing the defenders to retreat.
+The 3rd Battalion of the 13th Infantry Regiment sent its 12th Company to counterattack the enemy.
+The centre of the bridge were blown up by Chinese artillery, and the 1st platoon of the 2nd Company of the 3rd engineer regiment rushed towards the bridge.
 The platoon commander and several engineers were immediately killed by grenades and due to fierce enemy fire, there was little progress in repairing the bridge.
-At the same time, the 26th corps approached Langli City (朗梨市), the crossing point of the 6th division which was defended by the 45th infantry regiment.
+At the same time, the 26th Corps approached Langli City (朗梨市), the crossing point of the 6th Division which was defended by the 45th Infantry Regiment.
 The corps overran several positions while closing in on the 6th regiment of the Quartermasters directly defending the bridge.
-For the next two days, the regiment engaged in fierce fighting against the 26th corps, securing the bridge.
-The 1st battalion was attacked north of Langli City, suffering more than 50 casualties in the defensive battle.
+For the next two days, the regiment engaged in fierce fighting against the 26th Corps, securing the bridge.
+The 1st Battalion was attacked north of Langli City, suffering more than 50 casualties in the defensive battle.

-Having run out of ammunition that could be airlifted, and hearing about the various Chinese units that were converging towards Changsha, the staff of the 11th army was filled with anxiety as city was still not occupied.
+Having run out of ammunition that could be airlifted, and hearing about the various Chinese units that were converging towards Changsha, the staff of the 11th army, was filled with anxiety as city was still not occupied.
 At 5:00 p.m. on the 3rd, chief of staff Kinoshita, deputy chief of staff Futami, and operations staff officer Shimamura all visited General Anami's office and advised him to stop the fighting and retreat on the night of the 4th.
 Anami rejected the proposal, saying that "the 6th division has just joined the battle on the morning of the 3rd, and thus naturally there has been no progress.
 I cannot approve of the premature end of the attack.
 We should wait and see how things go first."
 However, the staff officers insisted that they should turn back now so that they can reach the north bank of the Miluo River by the morning of the 5th, and the army commander was finally forced to approve the proposal.